Except When It Doesn't

 12: Evolution carries significant baggage of dis-utility that comes from its random meandering path - except "dis-utility" often disappears with more study:

-• The appendix: Important function is now known for the appendix (for storage of important gut bacteria) like as for many other organs which used to be called "vestigial".
+• The human appendix: Important function is now known for the appendix like as for many other organs which used to be called "vestigial".
+(It has a purpose for storage of important gut bacteria during gastric upset events.)

 • Whale "leg" bones: These were assumed to be useless vestiges of evolution from land animals.
 However we now know that they are critical for whale reproduction.